-- Get to know as much about the test as you can.

-- Become familiar with the test directions.

-- Become familiar with the answer sheet.

-- Know what to expect from the test, the types of questions, and the number of questions. - Students will not be penalized for wrong answers.
+- Get to know as much about the test as you can. - Become familiar with the test directions. - Become familiar with the answer sheet. - Know what to expect from the test, the types of questions, and the number of questions.

 How can I help myself feel as confident as possible?